-When you carve your jack-o'-lantern or cut up your pie pumpkin to make purée, make sure you save the seeds!
+When you carve your jack-o'-lantern or cut up your pumpkin to make purée for pumpkin pie, make sure you save the seeds!
 Pumpkin seeds can be toasted or roasted for tasty snacks.
 Just scrape the seeds out when you cut the pumpkin and clean them.

 - 2 tablespoons vegetable oil (olive oil or a neutral oil such as canola or grapeseed)